dmerejkowsky/blog/content/post/0092-letting-the-compiler-tell-you-what-to-do.md

 *Note: this is sometimes called "programming by wishful thinking" and can be used in various situations*.

-Anyway, we try and compile that and are faced with a bunch of compiler errors.
+Anyway, we try and compile this code and are faced with a bunch of compiler errors.

 And that's where the magic starts.
 We are going to make this work *without* changing the way structopt works and by *only* reading and fixing compiler errors, one by one.
 Ready?
 Let's go!